1. Project Background and Technical Requirements

 -

-Locking Nuts: ASTM A194 2H/4H, with locking thread structure, torque retention rate ≥90% in vibrating environments.
+Locking Nuts: Utilizing ASTM A194 2H / 4H grade with locking thread geometry; torque retention ≥ 90% under vibration.

 -

-Metal Gaskets: Flexible graphite + 316L spiral wound gaskets (for environments with pH ≤ 12); serrated gaskets (for high-pressure flange connections).
+Metal Gaskets: Flexible graphite plus 316L spiral-wound gaskets for media with pH ≤ 12; serrated metal gaskets in high-pressure flange applications.

 3.1 Corrosion Resistance